dwyfrequency/react-fitness-tracker/README.md

 Fix endpoint issues:

 - Issues with endpoints seems to be a babel issue.
 I need to figure out how to integrate backend and front end.
 Do I need separate project for my backend?
 Do I need to eject my create-react-app setup and customize the babel workings.
+  - FIXED: had to reseed db
+- allow backend and frontend to run at once
+  - FIXED: removed link for react icon from index.html which now allows us to launch the front end and backend with nodemon.
+Run build and point our static assets in app.js to reference that build

-retire fake api and sub in new apis from express
+- retire fake api and sub in new apis from express

 ## Available Scripts